Education Ministry Decides Restructuring Of Examination System Till Matriculation Level - UrduPoint

 Education Ministry Decides Restructuring Of Examination System Till Matriculation Level

-Ministry of Federal Education and Professional Training under its project of bringing reforms in the educational sector has decided to restructure the examination system till Matriculation level

-ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Sep, 2019 ) :Ministry of Federal Education and Professional Training under its project of bringing reforms in the educational sector has decided to restructure the examination system till Matriculation level.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Sep, 2019 ) :Ministry of Federal Education and Professional Training under its project of bringing reforms in the educational sector, has decided to restructure the examination system till Matriculation level.

-The sources in the education ministry on Wednesday said that, initially the restructuring process would be made in the examinations system of the class five to eight.
+The sources in the Ministry told on Sunday that, initially the restructuring process would be made in the examination system of class five to eight.
 The sources further added that the suggestion to abolish the examination of class nine, in next phase of reforms, was also under consideration.

-According to the details, the ministry would end the class five examinations while the examination of 8th class would be taken by the board in which the participation of all public and private sector schools would be mandatory.
+According to the details, the Ministry would end the class five examinations while the examination of 8th class would be taken by the Board of Intermediate and Secondary Education (BISE)in which the participation of all public and private sector schools would be mandatory.

 The policy to drop the students from class one to five in annual examination was also being changed under the reforms and the ministry would focus on the conceptual learning of the students.

-After expected overhaul, only middle class exams would be conducted through board.
+After expected overhaul, only middle class exams would be conducted through the BISE.
 The pass students in the middle exams would be awarded a proper degree, they told APP.

 They added that the education ministry has planned a mechanism for proper implementation of these reforms by 2020.